 - Rent from inherited Property: The property that is inherited can be rented out to tenants and the income from rent is taxable.
 This tax can be deducted on source by the tenant at 31.2% or the tenant can pay the complete rent and the NRI will pay the taxes while filing his returns.

 - Sale or gift of inherited Property: The inherited property can be gifted to another resident, NRI or PIO or sold off.
 In case of a gift to a non-relative, the recipient will have to pay tax on the market value of the property that is received as a gift.
 Also, there are taxes on capital gains depending on whether it is a long term or short term sale.
-We will understand the taxation aspect of selling a property in India in the next few segments.
+We will understand the taxation aspect of how to upsell in the next few segments.

 Before we get into taxation, we must explore one middle process which is: